afaniuolo/WFFM-Conversion-Tool/README.md

 The tool offers the users the choice to migrate saved WFFM forms data from a SQL database or from a MongoDB database source to the destination Sitecore Experience Forms SQL database.

+NEW - Starting from release 1.3.0, the tool migrates WFFM File Upload form fields files (stored in the Media Library) to the new `FileStorage` table in the Experience Forms SQL database (introduced with Sitecore 9.3 Initial Release version).

 ## Sitecore Compatibility
 The tool has been designed to support the migration of sitecore items from any version of Sitecore to Sitecore 9.1+.
 The tool has been tested migrating WFFM forms items and data starting from Sitecore version 6.5.